If You Had My Love: Critical reception

 Johnson of Entertainment Weekly was also favorable, noting the song to feature a "silky groove".
 Johnson also observed: "Considering the dustbins filled with movie stars' vanity discs, why expect this actress' recording debut to be hit-bound?
 Well, surprise, surprise."
 Elysa Gardner of the Los Angeles Times described the track as an "exotic hip hop" workout.
 Vibe magazine writer Dream Hampton called the song "sweet" and "upbeat", and commented on Lopez's "strong" vocals.
 Brian McCollum of the Rome News-Tribune called "If You Had My Love" one of the year's most "infectious" singles.
 In a review of Lopez's remix album J to tha L–O!
 The Remixes (2002), Sal Cinquemani of Slant Magazine praised the Dark Child remix of "If You Had My Love", which utilized a "delectable" interpolation of Jackson's "Liberian Girl" (1987).

 However, Jerome Joseph, also from the Los Angeles Times, was not as positively receptive of the single, arguing that it sounded like a "Brandy or Monica reject", and called Lopez "Paula Abdul 2000".
 Similarly, Hartford Courant writer Roger Catlin stated that the song is "more of a bland R&B number that could have been sung by anybody", suggesting it has "little Latin flair".
 While Scott Iwasald of the Deseret News characterized Lopez's vocals as "sultry" but thin, he noted that she finds a "nice ring" in songs such as "If You Had My Love".
 A retrospective review by Tom Breihan of Stereogum bemoaned that in spite of production showcasing "state-of-the-art late-’90s R&B flutter-gleam" and Lopez's convincing delivery, the song was "overly repetitive and a little too slow", particularly for trading a bridge for two more utterances of the chorus.
-At the 1999 Teen Choice Awards, the song won the award for "Song of the Summer".
+At the 1999 Teen Choice Awards, the song won the Teen Choice Award for Choice Music – Summer Song.